advancedresearch/the_century_of_satire/README.md

 ### Why the historical Jesus likely did not know John the Baptist

 John the Baptist was recorded by Josephus as executed in the last year of Pontius Pilate.
-Therefore, there no time for Jesus Christ to preach during his 3 year ministry.
+Therefore, there is no time for Jesus Christ to preach during his 3 year ministry.

 The most likely explanation is that the historical Jesus recorded by Josephus was a rebellious leader and crucified like other people who were called the Messiah at the time.